mrfdev/Boosters/README.md

 - `%onembboosters_points_active%`
   Returns `Yes` or `No`.
 - `%onembboosters_points_rate%`
-  Returns the tracked points multiplier, or `1` while points are hidden.
+  Returns the detected PyroWelcomesPro points multiplier, or `1` when inactive.
 - `%onembboosters_points_time%`
-  Returns the original tracked points duration, or `None` while points are hidden.
+  Returns `Manual` for detected PyroWelcomesPro points boosters, or `None` when inactive.
 - `%onembboosters_points_timeleft%`
-  Returns the remaining tracked points duration, or `None` while points are hidden.
+  Returns `Manual` for detected PyroWelcomesPro points boosters, or `None` when inactive.

 When a booster is not active: